 Any form of cheating or plagiarism - including but not limited to looking at other exams - will not be tolerated, and will incur penalties as described in the University Policy on Academic Integrity, which can be found here (will open in a new window).

 Agreement to Policies

-If you decide to stay enrolled in this class, I will assume you have read the entire syllabus and agree to all the policies, dates, assignments, etc. outlined.
+If you decide to stay enrolled in this class after logging onto Sakai, I will assume you have read the entire syllabus and have agreed to all the policies, dates, assignments, etc. outlined.